DieGit0/Bank-Account/README.md

 # Bank Account

-This project implements a CRUD from a bank account to account holders.
-By reading, writing, searching, updating, and deleting records using a text file.
+This project implements a CRUD of a Bank account.
+Read, write, search, update and delete records using a text file.